buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 A **flow** is *created from a series of pages that are linked together (including modals, popovers, etc.)*.
 A flow is what we’re building towards – **from the ground up** – and is the most complex part of the equation.

-Last night, at 2.30 am, all of this collapsed, after re-reading GOV.UK’s [Design System](https://design-system.service.gov.uk/) documentation. 😢
+Last night, at 2.30 am, all of this collapsed, after re-reading GOV.UK’s [Design System](https://design-system.service.gov.uk/) documentation.

+😢

-**I need to fix this now – as it impacts the whole book – which is why I’m asking for your help, which is very much appreciated!**
+**I need to fix this now – as it impacts the whole book – which is why I’m asking for your help, which I really appreciate!**

-GOV.UK’s *components* are what I’ve been calling *elements* (yikes!) so I need to rethink my approach (I think) and move components further down the level of complexity.
+GOV.UK’s *components* are what I’ve been calling *elements* so I need to rethink my approach (I think) and move components further down the level of complexity.

 Here is how GOV.UK defines [components](https://design-system.service.gov.uk/components/):